Is It Safe to Travel to Peru in 2026?

 What vaccines do I need for Peru?

-Recommended vaccinations include Hepatitis A, Hepatitis B, Typhoid, Yellow Fever.
+Recommended vaccinations include Hepatitis A, Hepatitis B, COVID-19, Typhoid.
 Consult a travel health professional at least 4-6 weeks before departure.

 Is Peru safe for solo travelers?